ironhack-labs/lab-javascript-basic-algorithms/README.md

 Here we are applying a concept we call **polymorphism**, that is, dealing with a functions' input independently of the types they are passed as.

-Let's create a new function `sum()` that calculates the sum for array filled with (_almost_) any type of data.
+Let's implement the function `sum()` that calculates the sum for array filled with (_almost_) any type of data.
 Note that strings should have their length added to the total, and boolean values should be coerced into their corresponding numeric values.
 Check the tests for more details.

 You can use the following array to test your solution: